reactgraphqlacademy/fb-messenger/README.md

 - Copy the Sass variables from src/index.scss into src/styles/variables.scss
 - Export the Sass variables as JavaScript by exporting them in src/styles/export/colours.scss.
 You have an example on how we export $white in colours.scss

-src/App.js shows you how we use the Sass $white variable as a JavaScript variable.
+`src/components/App.js` shows you how we use the Sass `$white` variable as a JavaScript variable.

 ### Part 3, refactoring